-STEP 7: Know When You Have to Re-Apply
+Step 7: Know When You Must Re-Apply

 Households receiving SNAP benefits are approved for at least 3 months and many are certified for up to 12 months.
-You will be told how long your certification period is when you first receive benefits.
+You should be notified of how long your certification period is when you first receive benefits.